luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 gpasswd -a sonarr servarr
 ```

-The default port that Sonarr uses is `8989` for http, this should be fine for you, but I'll change it to `7979` as it's already in use for Komga for me, as shown in my [Manga server with Komga](https://blog.luevano.xyz/a/manga_server_with_komga.html).
+The default port that Radarr uses is `8989` for http (the one we need for our reverse proxy).

 ## Reverse proxy